PhilipKone/Predictive-Gait-Analysis-/README.md

 ---

+## 🏆 Results

+- **High Accuracy:** Models successfully reconstructed hip, knee, and ankle kinematic waveforms.
+- **Performance Metrics:**
+  - Coefficient of determination: **R² ≥ 0.9**
+  - Root Mean Squared Error: **RMSE ≤ 6°** (validation study)
+- **Statistical Significance:**
+  - All predictors had **p-values < 0.05** and were clinically relevant.
+- **Robust Validation:**
+  - Leave-one-out cross-validation was used for model validation.

+> These results demonstrate the effectiveness of the approach for region-specific gait data prediction and clinical gait analysis.

+---

 ## 📜 License

 This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).
 See the [LICENSE](./LICENSE) file for details.